AtticusRoberts/not2048/README.md

-# not2048
+# Not 2048
-I made a clone of 2048 in processing
+I made a clone of 2048 in processing.
+I used no modules, and entierly my own code.
+The boxes are represented in a matrix called board.
+The values of the matrix are either 0 (empty) or whatever the value of the box is, ie: 2,4,32,etc. This was the simplist way that I could find to represent the boxes.
+The code itself is messy, and there are an unnecessarily high ammount of if statements, but I hope to clean that up in a future commit.